abr/abr.github.io/_products/brainboard.md

   title: Large-scale Nengo Brain Boards
   content: >
-    Our small Nengo Brain Boards are just the beginning, developed to be inexpensive and targeting DE1-SoC and PYNQ-Z1 FPGA boards.
+    Our small Nengo Brain Boards are just the beginning, developed to be inexpensive and targeting DE1-SoC, PYNQ-Z1 and PYNQ-Z2 FPGA boards.
 These initial proof-of-concept Brain Boards offer encouraging results and motivate us to actively continue development!
 Take a look at [this conference paper](http://compneuro.uwaterloo.ca/publications/morcos2018.html)
-    for more information about the design and performance of our early PYNQ implementation of Nengo Brain Board.
+    for more information about the design and performance of the PYNQ implementation of Nengo Brain Board.
     See also, the [paper presentation](https://github.com/bmorcos/presentations/blob/master/FPT18/NEF_on_PYNQ_FPT18.pdf)
     and [talk](https://github.com/bmorcos/presentations/blob/master/FPT18/NEF_on_PYNQ_FPT18_talk.mp4)
     for further explanations.